 CrankWheel is not only useful for remote learning.
 It can help visually impaired students to view what’s being projected on their own devices and screen sharing can come in handy when a projector is not around or broken.

 CrankWheel does not require viewers to install or sign up for anything.

 You can share your screen to any browser, any device.
 Just send a link and they are good to go.

 You’ll get a notification when a viewer is requesting to join a session.
 You will need to accept anyone who wants to join.

 Viewers just click the link and are ready to go.
 They don’t have to install or register.

 The only thing that is shared is the presenter’s window.
 Students don’t have to worry about sharing their webcams or desktops.

 Troubleshooting students through applications while on the phone can be frustrating and often creates friction.
-With the screen-sharing functionality of CrankWheel, your students can see how to do it in real-time.
+With the screen-sharing functionality of CrankWheel, your students can see how to do it in real time.
 The most important aspect of learning is to try things out for yourself.
 The Remote Control feature of CrankWheel gives you the ability to hand the control over to your student while on a call.
-This co-browsing feature that works in any browser and on any device, empowers the student and increases the interaction.

 The Instant Demo feature makes it possible for educators to offer students the possibility to request an appointment during office hours remotely.
 The student clicks a button on a website which opens up a form where they can type in their name and phone number.
 The educator gets alerted instantly and can choose to call back and start a screen-sharing session with the student.
 The request is logged and the teacher can set up an appointment with the student at a later date.